dowjones/tokendito/README.rst

 Requirements
 ------------

-* Python 2.7.10+
+* Python 3.6+
 * Your AWS account is federated in Okta

-tokendito is compatible with both python 2 and 3, and can be installed with either pip or pip3.
+tokendito is compatible with python 3, and can be installed with either pip or pip3.

 Getting started
 ---------------